Akshay-Srivatsan/akshay-srivatsan.github.io/content/courses.md

     judicious with choosing what shots to take.
 There's no automatic exposure settings to fall back on, so planning out the shot (taking into account the ambient light level) is critical.
-Since you have to develop the film yourself in the photo lab (and then print it yourself in the darkroom), there's often a week of latency between hitting the shutter and seeing what you captured for the first time.
+Since you have to develop the film yourself in the photo lab and then print it yourself in the darkroom, there's often a week of latency between hitting the shutter and seeing what you captured for the first time.
 Having taken this class, there's a definite separation in my mind between "journaling" photos (photos I'm taking just to